cantpr09ram/cantpr09ram.github.io/src/pages/about.md

 ## Who am I?

-Hello 👋 I am a university student who lives, study and works in taipei. learning how to build some useful things and beautidul.
+Hello 👋 I am a university student majoring in electrical engineering and also a front-end intern engineer, with some experience in front-end, back-end, and iOS development.
+I enjoy running, fitness, and occasionally printing.
+I am passionate about learning how to build something useful and beautiful.